pableess/Bleess.Extensions.Logging.File/README.md

       "MaxFileSizeInMB": 50,  // this can be decimal "FormatterName": "simple",  // simple or json
       "Append": true,
+      "formatterOptions" : {
+          // see formatter options below
+      }

       "logLevel": {
         "default": "Information"
       }